TomConlin/Semantic_Exchange_Format/README.md

 which may be operated on with some of the same algorithms bioinformatics developed for various other sequences.

-A tree of only four-ish levels is pretty short, computationally not too expensive, and they look nice, they are shrubs.
+A directed tree of only five levels is pretty short, computationally not too expensive, and they look nice, they are shrubs.